 Table 13-6: Transit Oriented Development Zoning Districts Nonresidential and Mixed-Use Building Design Standards

 TOD-TR TOD-CC TOD-NC TOD-UC

-Building Base and Entrance Design
+Building Base and Entrance Design Building Base and Entrance Design

-For buildings over 90' in height, the base of the building shall be clearly differential emphasis on providing design elements that will enhance the pedestrian environing emainder of the e building with an
+For buildings over 90' in height, the base of the building shall be clearly differentiated from the remainder of the building with an emphasis on providing design elements that will enhance the pedestrian environment. an

-This differentiation shall occur somewhere within the bottom third of the building. ng, but no high er than 50' abo ove grade.
+This differentiation shall occur somewhere within the bottom third of the building.
+1. This differentiation shall occur somewhere within the bottom third of the building, but no higher than 50' above grade.

 2. Elements such as, but not limited to, cornices, corbeling, molding, stringcourses, ornamentation, changes in material or color, recessing, architectural lighting, and other sculpturing of the base shall be provided to clearly differentiate the base from the remainder of the building.

 Main Street ✓ ✓ ✓ ✓

 4-5 Lane Avenue/Boulevard ✓ ✓ ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓ ✓ ✓

 2-3 Lane Avenue ✓ ✓ ✓ ✓

 Transit Station, Off-Street Public Path, Public Park ✓ ✓ ✓ ✓

 Other - Primary ✓ ✓ ✓ ✓

 Secondary ✓ ✓ ✓ ✓

 Parkway (when only frontage or adjacent to shared-use path) √ √ √ √

 Limited Access

 TOD-TR TOD-CC TOD-NC A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
 In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may satisfy this requirement for both frontages, subject to the following: 1.
 Each frontage shall not require more than one prominent entry.
 2. A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
 Two of the following shall be included: a.
 A chamfered or rounded corner design. b.
 Awnings, canopies, or other covered entry features. c.
 Special paving, landscape, or lighting features. d.
 Unique architectural detailing that emphasizes the corner entry.
-Main Street 4-5 Lane Avenue/Boulevard 6 or more Lane Avenue/Boulevard ✓ ✓ ✓ ✓ 2-3 Lane Avenue ✓ ✓ Transit Station, Off-Street Public Path, Public Park ✓ √ Other - Primary Secondary Parkway (when only frontage or adjacent to shared-use path) A minimum of one ground floor entrance along each frontage facing facade, except for a Limited Access frontage, shall include a pedestrian connection between doors and adjacent pedestrian facilities, where such facilities are present or are required by this Ordinance.
+Main Street 4-5 Lane Avenue/Boulevard 6 or more Lane Avenue/Boulevard ✓ ✓ ✓ ✓ 2-3 Lane Avenue ✓ ✓ Transit Station, Off-Street Public Path, Public Park √ √ Other - Primary Secondary Parkway (when only frontage or adjacent to shared-use path) A minimum of one ground floor entrance along each frontage facing facade, except for a Limited Access frontage, shall include a pedestrian connection between doors and adjacent pedestrian facilities, where such facilities are present or are required by this Ordinance.
 1 Main Street 4-5 Lane Avenue/Boulevard ✓ ✓ 6 or more Lane Avenue/Boulevard ✓ ✓ 2-3 Lane Avenue Transit Station, Off-Street Public Path, Public Park ✓ ✓ Other - Primary Secondary / Parkway (when only frontage or adjacent to shared-use path) Limited Access All ground floor entrances along each frontage facing facade, except for a Limited Access frontage, shall include a pedestrian connection between doors and adjacent pedestrian facilities, where such facilities are present or are required by this Ordinance.
 1 ✓ Main Street 4-5 Lane Avenue/Boulevard 6 or more Lane Avenue/Boulevard / ✓ 2-3 Lane Avenue Transit Station, Off-Street Public Path, Public Park Other - Primary Secondary Parkway (when only frontage or adjacent to shared-use path) Limited Access